Don Johnson: Relationships and family

 Just days after breaking up with Streisand, Johnson, then 38, was linked to 18-year-old Uma Thurman.
 Johnson then reunited with Griffith, who conceived his child close to the start of 1989, Dakota Johnson (born October 4, 1989); they were married again from June of that year until 1996.
 In 1995, Johnson was romantically linked to model Kari Whitman.
 In 1996–1997, Johnson dated Jodi Lyn O'Keefe, who played his daughter on Nash Bridges.

-On April 29, 1999, Johnson married San Francisco socialite and Montessori nursery school teacher Kelley Phleger, former longtime girlfriend of Governor Gavin Newsom, at the Pacific Heights mansion of Ann and Gordon Getty.
+On April 29, 1999, Johnson married San Francisco socialite and Montessori nursery school teacher Kelley Phleger, former longtime girlfriend of Gavin Newsom, at the Pacific Heights mansion of Ann and Gordon Getty.
 Actor Robert Wagner served as best man, and Mayor Willie Brown presided over the civil ceremony.
 Johnson and Phleger have three children together: a daughter, Atherton Grace (born December 28, 1999), and two sons, Jasper Breckinridge (born June 6, 2002), and Deacon (born April 29, 2006).
 Johnson was "best friends" with journalist Hunter S. Thompson, who wrote for Nash Bridges, and his daughter Dakota saw Thompson as a "godfather figure."
 Johnson is also a friend of socialite Denise Hale, the former wife of director Vincente Minnelli.
 The two were once the subject of reports alleging a romantic relationship, which both denied, stating they were merely friends.